lepture/substitute/Readme.md

 http://example.org/<digest>/<image-url>
 ```

 The `<digest>` is a 32 character hex encoded HMAC digest with a secret in md5 hash.
-And the `<image-url>` should be an ecoded/escaped uri.
+And the `<image-url>` should be an ecoded/escaped reversed uri.

 ## Browser Support